sombriks/sombriks-hq/src/assets/posts/0023-the-making-of-node-libgpiod-bindings.md

 Also i am a javascript guy, not a python guy.
 More on this ahead.

-Then i got fedora properly installed, configured network ([nmcli](https://fedoraproject.org/wiki/Networking/CLI) is awesome!) and decided to run the good old raspeberry hello world example: blink.
+Then i got fedora properly installed, configured network ([nmcli](https://fedoraproject.org/wiki/Networking/CLI) is awesome!) and decided to run the good old raspberry hello world example: blink.

 Those nice hardware toys like arduino and rasp always present you to the electronics by blinking a led.